 - Deep Linking

-Not to mention that the default WordPress software is already very SEO optimized by default.
+Not to mention that the default WordPress software is already very SEO optimized by default with hundreds of SEO Optimized Themes.

 When you use WordPress, you will need to host it on a server, unlike Wix that has its own servers.
 But this is a good thing because then you are in control of your server and you get get a fast WordPress server instead of only being able to use Wix’s servers (which can get slow with bigger and higher trafficked sites).

-Since WordPress is small and fast already, you can have a blazing fast website with a pretty cheap server.
+Since WordPress is small and fast already, you can have a blazing fast website with a pretty cheap server and a caching plugin.

 - Feature Rich Plugins